Tuchola Forest dialect: Consonants

 There is a tendency to decompose soft labials, so ṕ b́ as pj bj, ḿ as mń. k’ and g’ can harden to k and g: kedyś.
 In the past these often palatalized to ć and dź, but this is no longer preserved.
 Conversely, chy may often be softened to chi. ł is usually lost word finally in the active past participle or at the end of a syllable word-medially.
 Word-final ń is sporadically realized as j.

 Contraction

 Non-contracted verb forms are preserved: stojeli (stali).

 Inflection

 Bory shows influences from both Masovian and Greater Polish dialects.

 Nouns

 The instrumental plural ending -ami is often hardened to -amy.
 Like most other dialects, -ów is often used as the gender-plural ending for all nouns regardless of gender.

 Prepositions and prefixes

 Certain prepositions are doubled: ze + z > zez.

 Vocabulary

 Word-Formation

 Bory shows word-formation features typical of a Greater Polish dialect.

 Nouns

 There is a preference for the noun-forming suffix -awa over -ówa (which still occurs often), which is more similar to Krajna than to Kociewie.
-Diminuatives are usually formed with -aszek, –uszek, -iszek // -yszek, and many adjectives are formed with -aty.
+Diminutives are usually formed with -aszek, –uszek, -iszek // -yszek, and many adjectives are formed with -aty.